What To Plant

 Remember to water plants under eaves and in hidden corners.
 Soak hanging baskets and container plants during the summer heat.

-Keep bougainvillea vines on the dry side while they’re blooming to ensure the brightest colors.
+Water your bougainvillea vines less while they’re blooming to ensure the brightest colors.

 Don’t prune severely in summer.
 Thin plants lightly instead.

 July is a good month to make sure all your plants are fed.
 When plants are on different feeding schedules some can get forgotten.
-Organic fertilizers like Dr Earth and Garden Elements bring longer lasting results.
+Organic fertilizers like Dr Earth bring longer lasting results.

-Monthly fertilizing and deadheading (removing) spent blossoms is the key to continued bloom from your flowering plants this summer.
+Monthly fertilizing and deadheading (removing) spent blossoms are the keys to continued blooms from your flowering plants this summer.